TransportScotland/tmfs18-trip-end-model/README.md

 the underlying car and public transport travel demand inputs for the demand model including movements associated with airport zones.

+Documentation can be found [here](https://transportscotland.github.io/tmfs18-trip-end-model/), with the source files found in the `docs` folder of this repository.

 ## Usage
 Unless developing the tool, using the bundled executable version of the model is strongly recommended.
 The latest version should be downloaded from the